Aragas/Bannerlord.MBOptionScreen/docs/articles/mcmv3.md

 ## Included Settings Formats and implementing your own <a name="settings_formats"></a>
 **MCMv3.Implementation** provides ``json`` and ``xml`` file formats.
-You can define your own file formats and take full control of how the settings are saved/loaded by implementing an interface that... implements ``ISettingsFormat`` and ``IDependency``.
+You can define your own file formats and take full control of how the settings are saved/loaded by implementing an interface that... implements @"MCM.Abstractions.Settings.Formats.ISettingsFormat?text=ISettingsFormat" and @"MCM.Abstractions.IDependency?text=IDependency".
 ```csharp
 public interface IYamlSettingsFormat : ISettingsFormat, IDependency
 {